Polarimetric and spectropolarimetric observations with FoReRo2: Instrument overview and standard star monitoring: 3D polarisation maps of high-polarisation standards.

-To demonstrate how the position angle of highly polarised standard stars is oriented, we created 3D maps.
-In Fig.~\ref{3D_pol}, we present 3D polarisation maps in the vicinity of observed high-polarisation standards.
-We used data from 9286 Stars: An Agglomeration of Stellar polarisation Catalogues \citep{2000AJ....119..923H}.
+To demonstrate how the PA of highly polarised standard stars is oriented, we created 3D maps.
+In Fig.~\ref{3D_pol}, we present 3D polarisation maps in the vicinity of the observed high-polarisation standards.
+We used data from the \citet{2000AJ....119..923H} catalogues.
 The colour of each star corresponds to its distance, based on data from Gaia Early Data Release 3 \citep{2021AJ....161..147B}.
-To match the data between the two catalogues, we used TOPCAT \citep{2020ASPC..522...67T}.
-The distance to BD +25 727 is unclear (presented with a blue dot in Fig.~\ref{3D_pol}).
+The distance to BD +25 727 is unclear that is why it is presented with a blue dot in Fig.~\ref{3D_pol}.
 High-polarisation standards are marked with a star symbol and are located at the centre of the images.
-The blue line of the high-polarisation standards represents catalogue values as presented in Table \ref{tabl.list.sts}.
-In most cases, the position angle of the observed high-polarised standard star is aligned with the position angles of neighbouring stars.
+The blue line over the high-polarisation standards symbol represents the catalogue values of the PA and the degree of polarisation itself as presented in Table \ref{tabl.list.sts}.
+In most cases, the PA of the observed high-polarised standard star is aligned with the PAs of neighbouring stars.
 An exception to this is observed in HD 183143.
 The background image represents 100 $\mu$m dust emission maps \citep{1998ApJ...500..525S}.

 \end{appendix}